Ordet - Carl Theodor Dreyer - Ove Rud - Birgitte Federspiel - minister - Inger Borgen

 Ordet - Carl Theodor Dreyer - cart - horses - bridge

-Each of these three problems is ultimately solved through the circumstances of Inger’s death.
-First, after a change of heart, the tailor Peter Petersen brings his daughter Anne to the wake and graciously gives her hand in marriage to Anders.
-Second, Johannes walks in, cured of his madness.
+The circumstances of Inger’s death will solve each of these three problems.
+First the tailor Peter Petersen changes his heart, brings his daughter to the wake, and graciously gives her hand in marriage to Anders.
+Next Johannes walks in, cured of his madness.
 Third, after Inger’s resurrection, Mikkel finds his faith.
 The first two events might look too coincidental, too independent of Inger’s death and resurrection, while the third, Mikkel’s new faith, is too dependent on the miracle.
 If faith requires proof, after all, then it’s not faith.
 The film, however, handles these carefully, so that Inger’s resurrection justifies each of the three resolutions.

 The tailor is alone at home with his bible when he resolves to reconcile with Morten Borgen.
 Their disagreement had recently come to blows upon the news that Inger’s life was at risk, but that alone is a thin thread tying the events together.
 A stronger connection emerges from the editing at Inger’s wake.
 The parson asks the family to join him in a silent Lord’s Prayer, and the film remains silent for about the duration it would take to say the prayer.
 At the moment where “Forgive us our trespasses” would begin, the tailor and his wife cross the threshold of the Borgen home, as if the prayer somehow drew the man in for the reconciliation.
 Petersen gives his daughter to Anders before the resurrection, but only after the miracle do the two old men look at each other in total harmony, putting their religious differences aside.
 Having witnessed the resurrection together, they’ve shared a religious experience that diminishes the weight of their disagreements.
 At last the two families can unite in love.